 Question 5.
 Does the company have a clear commitment to the provision of effective, species-specific enrichment for all species?
-Rationale Companies are expected to provide animals with stimulating and c environments that enable species-specific behaviours.
-Effective environmental modifications allow for the performance of strongly motivated species-specific behaviours and lead to the expression o complex behavioural repertoire.
-Examples include (but are not limited brushes for cattle; manipulable materials such as straw for pigs; peci- dustbathing substrates, and perches for chickens; bathing water for outdoor range enhancement, such as artificial or natural shelter; for physical enrichment such as (artificial) plants, floor substrates and str as well as sensory enrichment, such as cover or lighting, or occupati enrichment such as currents or water flow to induce swimming exerce Animals with outdoor access should not be excluded from enrichment (provided outdoors or indoors).
-The BBFAW does not score outdoor of per se as enrichment. nore o) and :ks; , ures, I Scoring Not addressed.
+Rationale Companies are expected to provide animals with stimulating and complex environments that enable species-specific behaviours.
+Effective environmental modifications allow for the performance of strongly motivated species-specific behaviours and lead to the expression of a more complex behavioural repertoire.
+Examples include (but are not limited to) brushes for cattle; manipulable materials such as straw for pigs; pecking and dustbathing substrates, and perches for chickens; bathing water for ducks; outdoor range enhancement, such as artificial or natural shelter; for fish, physical enrichment such as (artificial) plants, floor substrates and structures, as well as sensory enrichment, such as cover or lighting, or occupational enrichment such as currents or water flow to induce swimming exercise.
+Animals with outdoor access should not be excluded from enrichment (provided outdoors or indoors).
+The BBFAW does not score outdoor access per se as enrichment.
+See the BBFAW briefing paper on environmental enrichment for further guidance on suitable forms of enrichment per species.
+Scoring Not addressed.
 0 Limited to certain species, products or geographies.
 2.5 Universal across all relevant species, products and geographies.
 5 (Max Score 5) Explanatory Notes This question may be scored even if marks have not been awarded Question 2.
 Points may be awarded for policies issued by company subsidiaries.
-Companies that simply mention they provide environmental enrichr but do not state the specific environmental enrichment to be provid receive zero points.
-'Enriched' cages are not awarded points.
+Companies that simply mention they provide environmental enrichment do not state the specific environmental enrichment to be provide receive zero points. nent 'Enriched' cages are not awarded points.
 Simply stating compliance with legislation is not treated as a proxy for having a clear position on the issues in question.
-The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that state that they comply with legislation but do not have a formal policy are, therefore, awarded zero points. • Similarly, simply stating compliance with a farm assurance standard specifies any of these issues is not treated as a proxy for having a clesstated position, unless the commitment to the issue in question is man explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment). early de
+The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guard on performance in countries where such legislation is absent.
+Compliant state that they comply with legislation but do not have a formation policy are, therefore, awarded zero points. intees anies Similarly, simply stating compliance with a farm assurance standard specifies any of these issues is not treated as a proxy for having a clestated position, unless the commitment to the issue in question is ma explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment). early de

-• The question acknowledges that policies can vary from market to market and across product ranges.
-Companies are given credit if they clearly specify the limits to the application of their policies. • To qualify for partial points on product scope, policies need to apply to a significant proportion of a company's supply chain, such as a substantial business division (e.g. a restaurant brand or manufacturing division) or own-brand products (in the case of retailers and wholesalers).
-Policies which apply to limited product ranges are not awarded points. • In some cases, companies use terms such as 'all animals' or 'all products'.
+- The question acknowledges that policies can vary from market to market and across product ranges.
+Companies are given credit if they clearly specify the limits to the application of their policies. - To qualify for partial points on product scope, policies need to apply to a significant proportion of a company's supply chain, such as a substantial business division (e.g. a restaurant brand or manufacturing division) or own-brand products (in the case of retailers and wholesalers).
+Policies which apply to limited product ranges are not awarded points. - In some cases, companies use terms such as 'all animals' or 'all products'.
 For the purposes of this assessment, we take this to mean that the policy has universal application (with respect to animals and products respectively) and companies receive 5 points.
-When unclear, we ask companies to clarify the scope in order to keep receiving these points in future Benchmarks. • For companies involved in or using the products from finfish aquaculture, we do not assume that the corporate farm animal welfare policy also applies to finfish (i.e. the policy has universal application) unless the company states otherwise, or has a separate policy that applies to finfish.
+When unclear, we ask companies to clarify the scope in order to keep receiving these points in future Benchmarks. - For companies involved in or using the products from finfish aquaculture, we do not assume that the corporate farm animal welfare policy also applies to finfish (i.e. the policy has universal application) unless the company states otherwise, or has a separate policy that applies to finfish.
 If it is unclear whether finfish are included, only partial points are awarded.